 Remember that this is only an example of what your payments may look like if you utilized those EXACT amounts of energy.

 Base charge: The base charge is a cost that some companies will charge in addition to your monthly consumption.
-The energy provider will generally add a certain amount to your bill each month.

 Most plans have a base charge of five to ten dollars, but you should be wary of plans with higher base charges.